agarnung/agarnung.github.io/_posts/2026-09-07-miniVirgil.md

 ### Into the shell

-Fitting the `miniVirgil_A` PCB and display into the printed body:
+Fitting the PCB and display into the printed body:

 <img src="../assets/blog_images/2026-09-07-miniVirgil/modelo_montaje_1.jpeg" width="520" />